mxbees/libtech_level-up/Mod-01_theCLI/cd.md

     $ pwd
     /c/users/[me]/Documents/Colloquia

 Ok, now I know the name!
 I'm also where I wanted to be.
-You can use more than one \* in your path.
-The only thing is, you have to use enough for the system to know which directory you mean, so:
+You can use more than one \* in your path, like `/c/users/[me]/Documents/Collo*/Engine*`.
+The only thing is, you have to use enough of the directory name for the system to know which directory you mean, so:

     $ cd Documents/Co*
     sh.exe": cd: Co*: No such file or directory

 It sees directories called "Code," "Collections Committee," and "Colloquia" and gives me an error because I have too many possible right answers.
+A lot of the time, if you have a basic idea of where you're going, you can use \* vs. using `ls`.
+But `ls` is there for when you end up in a situation where you need the specific name of the directory.

 # Review